How to Solve Amazon Potential High Pricing Error Quickly and Effectively?

 First, there might be glitches in their Pricing Rules that do not capture a price-gouging.
 For example, if you have the buy box, increase the price as long as there are sales.
-These repricers are not able to detect Amazon’s high and low price errors.
+These repricers cannot detect Amazon’s high and low price errors.
 Eventually, most of them recommend using Amazon Minimum and Maximum price settings, which creates much manual work to maintain.
 Thankfully these repricers do not work with Private Labels as they are not data-driven.

 Now we learned the potential reasons for price problems next thing is how to bypass pricing errors.
 The manual way is to lower the price, reactivate the listing again, and monitor the SKU.
-In some cases, reactivating does not work, and some sellers are deleting the listing and creating it.
+In some cases, reactivating does not work, and some sellers delete the listing and create it.
 It is almost impossible to handle numerous SKUs and monitor your listings 24 hours a day.
 What if you are a dropshipper with thousands of SKUs?
-You will never make it and end up with many inactivated SKUs every day due to dynamically changing Amazon fair price floor and ceilings.
+You will never make it and end up with many inactivated SKUs every day due to dynamically changing Amazon’s fair price floor and ceilings.

 Eva does not work with rules or algorithms but with data and predictions.
 Eva dynamically calculates the pricing points where a potential pricing error can happen and avoids that by setting a dynamic price range.
 Meaning, that minimum and maximum prices are changing dynamically, like the SKU price but less often.
 Eva will reactivate the listing in minutes and set the new range avoiding such issues in case of deactivation due to Amazon sourced event.
 We believe High and Low pricing errors are causing double-digit revenue loss or much manual work.